nielsbaloe/vertxui/README.md

 	         compile 'live.connector:vertxui-core:1.0'

 or another source from  the [MVN Repository](https://mvnrepository.com/artifact/live.connector/vertxui-core/1.0) .
 For a laid back demo how to get it up and working from scratch and to see some running examples, look at [this video](https://www.youtube.com/watch?v=ZusasYDjMKo).
+And there is also a demo of how to get started (not showing all examples like the Eclipse video) in [IntelliJ](https://www.youtube.com/watch?v=ctVG_8v_Fqk).
 For an in-depth description about VertxUI, please visit [beyondjava.de](https://www.beyondjava.net/blog/vertxui-java-front-end-language/) .
 For a more detailed description about Fluent, please look at the [github wiki](https://github.com/nielsbaloe/vertxui/wiki).